-Adjunct Fellow at the Attic Institute (on leave)
+Adjunct Fellow at the Attic Institute of Arts and Letters (on leave)

 Emily Harris is an award-winning journalist who has gathered stories all over the world and is currently the Jerusalem correspondent for National Public Radio.
 Previous assignments with NPR include reporting from Europe, Afghanistan, Iraq, and Washington DC.
 She shared in NPR's 2005 Peabody award for coverage of Iraq.